 ASCE Texas Legislative Drive-In

 Every other spring, we hold our ASCE Texas Legislative Drive-In program in Austin, concurrent with Texas Legislative Sessions.
-This intensive one-day program provides our members with an inside look at the public policy process.
+This program provides our members with an inside look at the public policy process through training sessions and coordinated outreach efforts.

 At our inaugural 2017 event, 30 members visited over 50 senate and house offices, advocating for transportation, water, and water resources infrastructure as well as urging law makers to identify adequate funding.
 We followed that up with our second Drive-In in 2019, which was attended by almost 60 civil engineers from around the state.